esp8266/Arduino/doc/libraries.rst

 DNS server (DNSServer library)
 ------------------------------

 Implements a simple DNS server that can be used in both STA and AP modes.
 The DNS server currently supports only one domain (for all other domains it will reply with NXDOMAIN or custom status code).
-With it clients can open a web server running on ESP8266 using a domain name, not an IP address.
-See attached example for details.
+With it, clients can open a web server running on ESP8266 using a domain name, not an IP address.

 Servo
 -----